 Young people will be more affected by climate change than any adult they might know.
 While climate change is happening now, projects 40, 50, and 100 years out indicate that the changes will grow in severity and intensity.
 Therefore, every student should learn as much as they can about what climate change means, how it happens, and what can be done about it.

-This year, Cool Science asks three important and fundamental questions:
+This year, Cool Science poses three important prompts:

-Understanding the answers to any or all of these questions will help you become a scientifically literate member of society.
+Understanding the concepts or ideas related to these prompts will help you become a scientifically literate member of society.
 Why do you need to be literate in science?
 If you are knowledgeable about the basic science of climate change, then you will be able to make informed decisions that reflect what you think is best for you, your friends, and family.
 As an adult, you will decide what products to buy, where to live, which type of car to drive (if you want a car), and who to vote into office.
 As an individual who understands science, you will be in a better position to understand the complexity of a problem and the means to find a solution.
 Check out the following sites as they are all good places to start.
 Also, don’t forget to check out some of the really cool (no pun intended) videos in the resources section.
-We recommend you watch the SpongeBob Squarepants
+We recommend you watch the SpongeBob Squarepants video first!